 Clemmons is a decidedly white-collar village, with fully 87.37% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clemmons is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Clemmons who work in management occupations (13.14%), healthcare (11.57%), and sales jobs (11.32%).

 Also of interest is that Clemmons has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Clemmons in 2010 was $35,884, which is wealthy relative to North Carolina and the nation.
-This equates to an annual income of $143,536 for a family of four.
+The per capita income in Clemmons in 2018 was $35,068, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $140,272 for a family of four.
 However, Clemmons contains both very wealthy and poor people as well.

 Clemmons is a very ethnically-diverse village.
 The people who call Clemmons home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clemmons residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clemmons include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Clemmons is English.
 Other important languages spoken here include Spanish and Chinese.